Training structure

 Faculty of Science

-This course aims to reinforce and illustrate the knowledge acquired in the "Molecular Bases of Infectious Diseases" course by analyzing scientific publications on infectious diseases.
-Publications using a variety of molecular and cellular approaches in Bacteriology, Parasitology and Virology (from the most classical to the most recent) are analyzed with the students.
+This course aims to reinforce and illustrate the knowledge acquired in the course "Molecular Bases of Infectious Diseases" by analyzing scientific publications on infectious disease topics.
+Publications using a variety of molecular and cellular approaches in bacteriology, parasitology, and virology (from the most traditional to the most recent) are analyzed with students.

 ECTS